 Who pays the title insurance cost in California?

 It varies by location.
-In Southern California, sellers typically cover the premium, while in Northern California, buyers usually do.
+In Southern California, sellers typically cover the title insurance, while in Northern California, buyers usually do.
 The lender's policy premium is typically paid by the buyer, but arrangements can be negotiated.